 Dylan is a man.

-He is 99 and is in a coma.
+He is 99 years old and is in a coma.

-Therefore, Dylan will not run in the marathon tomorrow.
+Therefore, Dylan will not win the Boston marathon tomorrow.

 There are at least three main differences between an inductively strong argument and a valid argument :

 For example, consider this slightly modified argument :